Hannah-Richert/iannwtf_hw4/README.md

   - We applied **dropout** between all layers with a rate of **50%**.
   - We plotted all resluts in a grid, seen below.

+BE AWARE: Our dataset has only 1599 dataponts, it is very small.
+We tested all models with the exact same shuffled dataset, but instaltiated our layers with random weights and biases.
+Therefore the results are not steady.

 # Results:

 + 20 training epochs: